 A new committee, headed by the Interior Secretary, has been established to strengthen and enforce stricter passport issuance policies.
 The objective is to prevent misuse and discourage individuals from engaging in activities that tarnish Pakistan’s international reputation.

-Minister Naqvi emphasised that these deportees have brought embarrassment to Pakistan on the global stage, and that the government will no longer show leniency.
-The move marks a shift towards a stricter immigration and travel policy, aimed at protecting national image and preventing future violations.
+Minister Naqvi stated that the deportees have embarrassed Pakistan internationally and that the government will no longer be lenient..
+The move signifies a shift towards stricter immigration and travel policies to protect the national image and prevent violations.

 Stay tuned to Brandsynario for latest news and updates